-If possible, immobilize the vehicle by turning the 12-volt system OFF and stabilize it with a wheel chock(s).
-Stabilize the vehicle with cribbing, by removing air from the tires, or utilize the Lift Airbag Equipment for rescue.
+Apply the parking brake and stabilize the vehicle with a wheel chock(s) or deflate the tires.
+Put support material such as wooden blocks or utilize the Lift Airbag Equipment for rescue.

 ▲ To avoid electrical shock, do not put the Lift Airbag Equipment for rescue and wheel chock(s) under the high-voltage components and harnesses.